 3. Soviet Union

-Following the first five championships organised in South America, the World Championship for Men moved further afield to Europe where the organisation was assigned to Yugoslavia.
+After the first five editions of FIBA's flagship competition had been organised in South America, the FIBA Basketball World Cup moved further afield to Europe where the organisation was assigned to Yugoslavia.

 With six teams the Americas had the most representatives (Brazil, USA, Uruguay, Cuba, Panama and Canada), ahead of Europe with four (Yugoslavia, USSR, Italy and Czechoslovakia) whilst Asia, Oceania and Africa only managed to send one team each.